 It’s also where the interactive fun starts.
 Stamp your ticket, steer the ship, dress up in Victorian garb for an old-fashioned photo and discover the stories of real-life past passengers.
 Ever the high achieving family it seems, Brunel’s brother-in-law designed the first Christmas card, and as a festive treat, families can have a go at fashioning their own during the Victorian Christmas Weekend.

-Onboard Brunel’s SS Great Britain during the Christmassy Victorian Weekend
+Onboard Brunel’s SS Great Britain

 From here, it’s a short bridge hop across to the top deck of this magnificent steam ship.
 Her multi-coloured flags flapping in the breeze, she is a sight to behold from any angle, but even more so against her resting backdrop – the bright, cheery houses of Cliftonwood, Bristol’s buzzing Floating Harbour and the iconic Cabot Tower, visible in the distance.

 On the Weather Deck, over 10s can climb the rigging and walk out onto the main yard with Go Aloft! to see how they would have fared as a Victorian sailor in the 1800s (£10 for over 18s, free for under 18s).
 You can strut the length and breadth of the ship these days, crossing the white painted boundary once reserved for First Class passengers only, before going below deck.